xrchz/rocketarb/README.md

   options.
 - If you do not have enough capital to additionally cover existing free space in the deposit pool, pass the `--no-use-dp` option.
+- Warning: with `--no-flash-loan` there is no check for minimum profit, i.e., the `--gas-refund` option is ignored.
+Check the premium is healthy (e.g,.
+  >1%) with the `--premium` option first.